nias-project/nias/docs/math_concepts.md

 Choosing sesquilinear forms to be anti-linear in the first variable is merely a convention.
 This convention is not universally agreed upon equally many authors assume sesquilinear forms to be anti-linear in the second variable.
-In particular, when interacting with complex numbers in other codes, make sure of you are aware which convention is used.
+In particular, when interacting with complex numbers in other codes, make sure you are aware which convention is used.
 ```

-A sesquilinear $\varphi$ form on $X \times X$ is called Hermitian if
+A sesquilinear form $\varphi$ on $X \times X$ is called Hermitian if
 $$
     \varphi(u_1, u_2) = \overline{\varphi(u_2, u_1)}.
 $$